starwolves/space/README.md

 * Select latest versioned branch from this repository and clone it.
 * In your terminal navigate to the project folder you have just obtained.

+Ensure you are logged in with the [Space Frontiers launcher](https://store.starwolves.io).

 To start the server run: